AbaHatschi/json_database/README.md

 ## License

-This project is licensed under a Non-Commercial License.
+This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 **Summary:**
-- ✅ Free for personal, educational, and open-source projects
+- ✅ Free for personal, educational, commercial, and open-source projects
 - ✅ Modifications and contributions welcome
-- ❌ Commercial use requires explicit permission
+- ✅ Commercial use permitted without restrictions
-- 📧 Contact sprudel71@gmx.de for commercial licensing inquiries
+- ✅ Can be used, copied, modified, and distributed freely

 ## Report Issues